Ramblin' Rod Anders

-Ramblin' Rod Anders (November 26, 1932 – May 11, 2002), born Rodney Carl Andersen, was an American television presenter and the host of The Ramblin' Rod Show, a morning children's television program in Oregon, from 1964 until his retirement on August 8, 1997.
-The KPTV host was well known locally for his iconic, button-covered sweater which he wore on air.
-He was rumored to have been the inspiration for Krusty the Clown, a character on the long-running animated sitcom The Simpsons, but this was eventually refuted.
+Ramblin' Rod Anders (November 26, 1932 – May 11, 2002), born Rodney Carl Andersen, was an American television personality and the host of The Ramblin' Rod Show, a children's television program broadcast on KPTV channel 12 in Portland, Oregon, from August 26, 1964 until his retirement on August 8, 1997.
+Anders was well known locally for his iconic, button-covered sweater which he wore on air.

 Biography

-Anders grew up in Multnomah County, Oregon and was born at St. Vincent's Hospital.
-He began his career in radio broadcasting in the 1950s, singing and playing music on Saturday mornings for Tillamook radio station KTIL.
-He stayed with KTIL until he was drafted into the armed forces, where he served as a radio repairman.
-When his tenure was up, he returned to radio, filling on-air positions beginning in 1958 at KFLW in Klamath Falls, Oregon and continuing to KXL and KPOJ.
+Anders was born at St. Vincent's Hospital near Beaverton, Oregon and grew up in Multnomah County.
+He began his broadcasting career in the 1950s, singing and playing records on Saturday mornings for radio station KTIL in Tillamook.
+Anders worked at KTIL until he was drafted into the armed forces, where he served as a radio repairman.
+After his discharge, he returned to radio, filling on-air positions beginning in 1958 at KFLW in Klamath Falls, Oregon and continuing to Portland radio stations KXL and KPOJ.

-While working for KPOJ, Anders heard of an opening for a host on a local children's show called Popeye's Pier 12 on KPTV.
+In 1964, while working for KPOJ, Anders heard of an opening for a host on a Portland children's TV show called Popeye's Pier 12 on KPTV, channel 12.
 He replaced host Bob Adkins (better known as "Addie Bobkins").
 In the early 1970s, the show was renamed The Ramblin' Rod Show.

-By the late 1970s, Anders had begun to wear message buttons on his cardigan, all of which were given to him by fans.
+By the late 1970s, Anders had begun to wear message buttons on his cardigan, which were given to him by children appearing on the show.
 Within a few years, his cardigan was almost completely covered.
-At one point, the host estimated that he had received 10,000 to 15,000 buttons.
+At his retirement in 1997, the host estimated that he had received around 25,000 buttons.

-Each year, Anders helped anchor local KPTV coverage of the Jerry Lewis MDA Telethon and the Easter Seals Telethon.
-He served as a moderator on a Saturday morning public affairs show called 12 in the Morning and appeared in many advertisements for Mike Salta Pontiac and Beaverton Toyota, two local automobile dealerships.
-Anders also served as one of KPTV's in-house studio announcers for many years.
-Anders retired from KPTV in August 1997.
+Each year, Anders hosted local KPTV coverage of the Jerry Lewis MDA Labor Day Telethon and the Easter Seals Telethon.
+He also served as an in-house KPTV announcer and as a moderator on a Saturday morning public affairs show, 12 in the Morning.
+Anders also appeared in many commercials for various local businesses including two Portland area automobile dealerships, Beaverton Toyota and Mike Salta Pontiac.
+Anders retired in August, 1997 after 33 years with KPTV.

 In 1994, Anders constructed the Apple Valley Airport on land near his log cabin home in Buxton, Oregon, west of Portland.
-During his retirement, he enjoyed flying and spending time with his family.
-Anders died in May, 2002 after succumbing to a stroke suffered while making a personal appearance at a Portland Volunteers of America Thrift Store located at 181st and Division streets, now defunct.
+During his retirement, he enjoyed flying and spending time with family.

+On May 11, 2002, Anders died suddenly while making a personal appearance at a Volunteers of America Thrift Store located at SE 181st and Division streets in Gresham.
+He was 69 years old.
+Anders was entombed in the mausoleum of the IOOF Cemetery in Tillamook, Oregon.